arnarg/codedbearder.com/content/posts/mainline-linux-on-tx3-mini.md

 * 10/100Mbit Ethernet
 * HDMI output up to 4K30P

 It's also cheap enough so that I wouldn't feel bad about bricking it in my attempt to get Mainline Linux running on it.
 I got the 2 GiB RAM and 16 GiB eMMC model.
-They usually go for about $30 on AliExpress or Ebay and that's including a case (duh!), power brick, HDMI cable and an IR remote (I'm using my to control my TV soundbar, how great!?).
+They usually go for about $30 on AliExpress or Ebay and that's including a case (duh!), power brick, HDMI cable and an IR remote (I'm using mine to control my TV soundbar, how great!?).

 There are images with LibreELEC and armbian out there on forums, but they require you to hold down a small button on the board to boot from the sd card and also runs the same kernel as the original Android OS, I believe.
 That simply won't do!